electron/electron/docs/api/web-frame.md

 ### `webFrame.getFrameForSelector(selector)`

+* `selector` String - CSS selector for a frame element.

-* Returns `WebFrame` for the frame element in `webFrame's` document selected by `selector`
-* Returns `null` if `selector` does not select a frame or if the frame is not in the current renderer process.
+Returns `WebFrame` - The frame element in `webFrame's` document selected by `selector`, `null` would be returned if `selector` does not select a frame or if the frame is not in the current renderer process.
-* `selector` String - CSS selector for a frame element

 ### `webFrame.findFrameByName(name)`

+* `name` String

-* Returns `WebFrame` - a child of `webFrame` with the supplied `name`
-* Returns `null` if there's no such frame or if the frame is not in the current renderer process.
+Returns `WebFrame` - A child of `webFrame` with the supplied `name`, `null` would be returned if there's no such frame or if the frame is not in the current renderer process.

 ## Properties

 ### `webFrame.top`

-* Returns `WebFrame` - top frame in frame hierarchy to which `webFrame` belongs
-* Returns `null` if top frame is not in the current renderer process.
+A `WebFrame` representing top frame in frame hierarchy to which `webFrame` belongs, the property would be `null` if top frame is not in the current renderer process.

 ### `webFrame.opener`

-* Returns `WebFrame` - frame which opened `webFrame`
-* Returns `null` if there's no opener or opener is not in the current renderer process.
+A `WebFrame` representing the frame which opened `webFrame`, the property would be `null` if there's no opener or opener is not in the current renderer process.

 ### `webFrame.parent`

-* Returns `WebFrame` - parent frame of `webFrame`
-* Returns `null` if `webFrame` is top or parent is not in the current renderer process.
+A `WebFrame` representing parent frame of `webFrame`, the property would be `null` if `webFrame` is top or parent is not in the current renderer process.

 ### `webFrame.firstChild`

-* Returns `WebFrame` - first child frame of `webFrame`
-* Returns `null` if `webFrame` has no children or if first child is not in the current renderer process.
+A `WebFrame` representing the first child frame of `webFrame`, the property would be `null` if `webFrame` has no children or if first child is not in the current renderer process.

 ### `webFrame.nextSibling`

-* Returns `WebFrame` - next sibling frame
-* Returns `null` if `webFrame` is the last frame its parent or if the next sibling is not in the current renderer process.
+A `WebFrame` representing next sibling frame, the property would be `null` if `webFrame` is the last frame its parent or if the next sibling is not in the current renderer process.